International Shipping/Carry-on Review Form *NEW!

 - Export License Review and Declarations: US export regulations may require an export license or license exception based on the item (including technical data), shipping destination, value, or end user.
 Automated Export System (AES) filing for shipments valued over $2500 or those that require an export license are required under the Foreign Trade Regulations.
 The Export Control Officer can review and advise on available license exceptions.

-**For shipping hazardous materials in or out of the United States, please contact the University of California's freight forwarding and customs brokerage serivce: American Cargo Service, Inc.
+**For shipping hazardous or biohazardous materials in or out of the United States, please contact Environmental Health & Safety.
+Additonally, the University of California has contracted with American Cargo Service, Inc. who will be able to provide freight forwarding and customs brokerage services.

 - HS code or the Harmonized System Tariff code is the internationally standardized system of names and numbers for classifying traded products.
 It is a 6-10 digit number.
 The USHTS is the US version of the Tariff Code.
 Improper classification can lead to duties (taxes) or fines